AI Agent Observability: Securing and Optimizing Your Autonomous Workforce

 - Arize AI: This platform focuses on monitoring and improving machine learning models.
 According to Hugging Face, Arize helps collect detailed traces and offers real-time dashboards.

-These techniques capture the data needed for effective observability.
+These data types capture the information needed for effective observability.

 - Traces: These represent complete agent tasks from start to finish.
-For example, a trace might show all steps an AI agent takes to fulfill a customer request.
+For example, a trace might show all steps an ai agent takes to fulfill a customer request.
+They are generated by instrumenting code to mark the beginning and end of operations and their relationships.

 Integrating Observability into the AI Agent Lifecycle